 In partnership with our parent charity, Citizens UK, we have also helped support the growth of 96 Refugee Welcome groups across the country.
 From Devon to Pitlochry, Lambeth to Darlington, as well as leading work on resettlement and Community Sponsorship these groups played a critical role campaigning for Parliament to pass the Dubs amendment and subsequently to get their local councils signed up to take in Dubs children.
 As children arrive in the UK these welcome groups will be driving community-led initiatives with refugee and asylum-seeking children, to support and empower children as they embark on a new life in the UK.
 We will develop these welcome groups as continued a powerful force for the protection of refugee children in the UK.

 ”I want to tell the children … that there is a safe way to come to the UK.
 Trust the people from Safe Passage, because they want to help you.”
 Adnan, 14, Syria

 UNHCR estimates that 43% of those refugees arriving in Europe have family connections here, this rate is higher for children and rising.
 We want replicate what we have achieved for unaccompanied refugee children in Calais for refugee children across Europe, creating safe and legal routes in place of trafficking, barbed wire and suffocating lorries.

-In the first instance this looks like creating routes to the UK for those children who are eligible, but over the year ahead we want to also increasingly focus on ensuring the routes we open are also opened to other European destination countries like Germany and Sweden.
-This approach holds the potential to increase the number of children gaining safe passage from the high hundreds to the tens of thousands over the next few years.
+In the first instance this is about creating routes to the UK for those children who are eligible, but over the year ahead we want to also increasingly focus on ensuring the routes we open are also opened to other European destination countries like Germany and Sweden.
+This approach holds the potential to increase the number of children gaining safe passage from the hundreds to the tens of thousands over the next few years.